UFST-appudvikling/ticketauth-android/docs/README.md

 a json configuration file.
 This file contains the necessary data to request an access token from a third party endpoint.
 This feature is meant to ease testing.

-___Automated login doesn't support token refresh and will default to relogin whenever the token expires.___
+___Automated login doesn't support token refresh and will default to re-login whenever the token expires.___

 ```kotlin
 TicketAuth.setup(